alper/alpernl/content/posts/wheres-our-rumpus/index.md

 I'm quite sure I want to experience this movie in all its splendour in a cinematic environment but I don't know if I can resist the inevitable torrents coming our way much much earlier than halfway into January.

 The studios are complaining about declining revenues but it looks like it's their own fault.

+[^1]: Even Turkey gets it sooner (I'm not so sure that ‘even’ applies anymore to Turkey, though.)